getpelican/pelican/docs/settings.rst

 Date format and locale
 ----------------------

-If no DATE_FORMATS is set, fall back to DEFAULT_DATE_FORMAT.
-If you need to maintain multiple languages with different date formats, you can set this dict using language name (``lang`` in your posts) as key.
+If no DATE_FORMATS are set, Pelican will fall back to DEFAULT_DATE_FORMAT.
+If you need to maintain multiple languages with different date formats, you can set this dict using the language name (``lang`` metadata in your post content) as the key.
 Regarding available format codes, see `strftime document of python`_ :

 .. parsed-literal::